 - What if I need to drop out during the race?

 Medical volunteers on bikes will monitor the course.
 A sag vehicle will be available by radio to pick up any participants who cannot finish.
 If you need to drop out, notify a race medical bicyclist, a water stop captain or a road marshal.
 They will contact our sag vehicle for transport.
+It may take up to a half an hour to get picked up.
+Please remain at the location that was called in for pick up.
 If you cannot finish due to a medical emergency, inform a race medical bicyclist immediately: he or she will be able to triage your level of medical need.
 You can also notify volunteers at the water stops or a road marshal along the course or ask a fellow participant to notify the next water stop of your emergency and 911 will be called for you.